 No one has been more greatly impacted by COVID-19 than the most vulnerable populations who already face inequitable and systemic challenges.
-During this time, organizations need to reaffirm their priorities and mission to ensure they are deeply thinking about meeting the most pressing needs for these populations.
+During this time, organizations need to reaffirm their priorities and mission to ensure they are deeply thinking about meeting the most pressing needs of these populations.
 Don’t assume the strategies and tactics that have worked in the past are the same ones to continue throughout the year or are still the ones needed by the communities being served.

 As funders and donors also approach the end of the year, they are very likely in a similar position of reassessing where they give support.
 Perhaps areas of focus for them have shifted and they are now looking to give more directly to areas of need that have arisen due to COVID-19.
-Technology access, racial justice, food insecurity, and social emotional health and wellbeing for students and teachers are a few areas that have never more been important.
+Technology access, racial justice, food insecurity, and social-emotional health and well-being for students and teachers are a few areas that have never more been important.